 During the physical exam, we look at:

 - The relationship between your child’s tongue and lower jaw

 - If your child has a cleft palate

 - If your child has any facial asymmetries

 - The relationship of your child’s upper jaw to their lower jaw

 - Presence of a tongue tie (lingual frenulum)

 After the exam, we may order diagnostic tests including:

-- A series of X-rays, which help us define the anatomy of your child’s jaw, face and head.
+- Imaging studies such as X-rays or CT scan which help us define the anatomy of your child’s jaw, face and head.